benjamingoodheart/bgdev-nuxt/content/currently.md

 # 📚 **READING**
 ---
+*The Noonday Demon: An Atlas of Depression* by Andrew Solomon

 *The Aeneid* by Virgil, translated by Shadi Bartsch

-*Collected Fictions* by Jorge Luis Borges, translated by Andrew Hurley

 <br><br>